jantonelli111/SSGL/README.md

 ![Alt text](images/Interactions.png)

-We see that there is an interaction term between covariate 1 and 2, as well as between covariate 3 and 5.
+We see that the model correctly identifies the interaction terms between covariates 1 and 2, as well as between covariates 3 and 5.
+The model also incorrectly includes the interaction between covariates 2 and 4 in this instance.